kagsteiner/RPGMaker_AICharacter/README.md

 - NPCs that want to go to a certain coordinate automatically do this by finding the shortest path there.
 - Decide what LLM you want to use, how dialogs should look like and how they should be positioned.
 - The commands tell the LLM the location of Player and all Events including its own.
-- The commands tell the LLM the complete interaction history.
+- The commands tell the LLM the complete interaction history, which the game author can enrich.
 - Supports the languages the LLM supports.

 ## Commands